jasonfleischer/JUCE-EQ/README.md

 ## Notes

-You may need the JUCE Framework found [here](https://github.com/juce-framework/JUCE)
-Note: Running SimpleEQ.jucer wipes data such as pList info
+You may need the JUCE Framework found [here](https://github.com/juce-framework/JUCE).
+Running SimpleEQ.jucer wipes data such as pList info

 ## Credits